 We are very sorry for the added distress or anxiety this may cause.
 We will, of course, strive to respond to as many complaints as we can, as and when the clinical input is available.

-From 1 April 2020 should you need to make contact regarding your loved one, then please do not contact the ward but call our dedicated family information line on 01908 995963 where a member of staff will be available to assist you between the hours of 9.30am to 4.00pm, Monday to Friday.
+Should you need to make contact regarding your loved one, then please, wherever possible, do not contact the ward but call our dedicated family information line on 01908 995 963 where a member of staff will be available to assist you between the hours of 10:00am to 6:00pm daily including weekends and Bank Holidays.
 Outside of these hours please leave a message and we will get back to you as soon as we can.

 During this time, when you are not able to visit your loved one in hospital, you may wish to email them a letter and one or two photographs.